Space colonization: Definition

+Space colonization has been in a broad sense referred to as space settlement, space humanization or space habitation.
+Space colonization in a narrow sense refers to space settlements, as envisioned by Gerard K. O'Neill.
+It is characterized by elements such as: settlement and exploitation, as well as territorial claim.

-The term has been used very broadly, being applied to any permanent human presence, even robotic, particularly along with the term "settlement", being imprecisely applied to any human space habitat, from research stations to self-sustaining communities in space.
+The concept in its broad sense has been applied to any permanent human presence, even robotic, particularly along with the term "settlement", being imprecisely applied to any human space habitat, from research stations to self-sustaining communities in space.

-The word colony and colonization are terms rooted in colonial history on Earth, making it a human geographic as well as particularly a political term.
+The words colony and colonization are terms rooted in colonial history on Earth, making them human geographic as well as particularly political terms.
 This broad use for any permanent human activity and development in space has been criticized, particularly as colonialist and undifferentiated (see below Objections).

 In this sense, a colony is a settlement that claims territory and exploits it for the settlers or their metropole.
-Therefore a human outpost, while possibly a space habitat or even a space settlement, does not automatically constitute a space colony.
-Though entrepôts like trade factories did often grow into colonies.
+Therefore, a human outpost, while possibly a space habitat or even a space settlement, does not automatically constitute a space colony.

+Therefore, any basing can be part of colonization, while colonization can be understood as a process that is open to more claims, beyond basing.
+The International Space Station, the longest-occupied extraterrestrial habitat thus far, does not claim territory and thus is not usually considered a colony.

+Moriba Jah has criticized existing approaches to orbital space as colonialist, such as for satellites, on the grounds that it involves claiming ownership instead of collaborative stewardship.

+Some advocates of peaceful human settlement of space have argued against use of the word "colony" and related terms, so as to avoid confusing their goals with colonialism on Earth.